wpninjas/dojo/README.md

 # WP Ninjas DOJO

-♫ Welcome to the DOJO, We got PHP,
+♫ Welcome to the DOJO, We got PHP /
-  We got all the versions you want
+  We got all the versions you want,
   Vagrant is its name ♫

 ## Getting Started